Monday, April 20, 2026

 I can understand your response, however, the confusion lies in that I was the one on xx.044 holding QSO's for the special event, not you, In looking at my notes I did hear you start out with QRL, which I replied to let you know I was operating 500Hz below you then you started calling CQ pushing me off a frequency because of other stations not zero beat, which got to the point I had to QSY off.
 I think the issue may lay in if you were using a CW filter?
 If you were and most CW filters are usually set around 2-300Hz, which means your filters tight response you would not have heard me because I was out of your window.
 All I am suggesting, in the future maybe open up your filter a bit when putting out a QRL.
 I commend you for doing that.
 As crowded as the bands are today because we now have to share our coveted bands with Chicken banders (CB'ers).
 I guess, really no harm done since I did a lot of QSO's volunteering for the week long special event station and was only kicked off the frequency once.
 Hahaha!
 I appreciate your reply.

-This reply irked me further as the as he still insists I was in the wrong.
+Hmm... the bands must have been especially favorable for me as a 10W station to push out a QRO special event station 500Hz away!
+Needless to say, this reply irked me further as the as he still insists I was in the wrong.
 Other than the suggestion about widening the filter the patronizing/dismissive attitude added to the irritation.
+The concluding statement dripping with sarcasm made me determine a more direct approach was needed to get the point through.
 I sent the following reply.
 Note it is split into two emails because the send button was hit accidentally during composition

 xxx,